Author: Dr. Athanasios Pallis

-- The opportunity to balance marquee destinations with lesser-known gems or develop new routes and generate itineraries for new markets.
+- The opportunity to balance marquee destinations with lesser-known niches, develop new routes, and generate itineraries for new markets.

-- The potential for shore expedition revenues comparing to onboard spending.
+- The potential for shore expedition revenues compared to onboard spending.

 6. Internationalization of Source Markets

 With the cruise industry offering amenities that more people are interested in experiencing, a major expansion and internationalization of passenger source markets are in progress, adding to the growth potential of the industry.
-Its highest market penetration level is in North America, with about 3% of the population taking a cruise each year.
-This includes people who may take more than one cruise in a year.
-North America continues to be the primary source market in size as it continues to experience growth, with more than half of the total cruise passengers per year coming from this region.
+Its highest market penetration level is in North America, with about 3% of the population taking a cruise each year, which includes people who may take more than one cruise.
+North America continues to be the primary source market in size, with more than half of the total cruise passengers per year coming from this region.
 Growth has slowed in recent years, but the low cruise penetration levels in many local markets underline opportunities for expanding cruises in the region.
 Other markets are also emerging.
-Between 2000 and 2015, the number of European passengers doubled, providing incentives for cruise lines to build more itineraries throughout the region, and foremost in the Mediterranean Sea.
+Between 2000 and 2015, the number of Europeans taking a cruise doubled, incentivizing cruise lines to build more itineraries throughout the region, particularly in the Mediterranean Sea.
 Almost one out of four European cruisers live in the UK and Ireland.

 Cruise lines are expanding their target population, attracting young adults and families with children.
-While it used to be a “65 years and above” type of market, in 2018, the average age of cruisers was 46.7 years.
-Just 13% was over 70 years old, and the above 65 years old group was standing at 32% of all cruisers that year.
+While this used to be a “65 years and above” type of market, in 2018, the average age of cruisers was 46.7 years.
+Just 13% were over 70 years old, and the over 65 group accounted for 32% of all cruisers that year.
 The demographic profile of the average cruiser has rapidly changed.

 Countries with a maritime tradition tend to have a higher share of the population taking cruises.
-Penetration levels in Asia remain low (0.1 to 0.2%) as a cruise is generally not perceived as an accepted form of vacationing, but the situation changes rapidly.
-Since the mid-2010s, the passenger source markets for cruise tourism is experiencing another transformation.
-The absolute volume of cruise travelers sourced from Asia quadrupled to over three million passengers, corresponding to about 15% of the global passenger volume.
+Penetration levels in Asia remain low (0.1% to 0.2%) as a cruise is generally not perceived as an accepted form of vacationing, but the situation is changing rapidly.
+Since the mid-2010s, the passenger source markets for cruise tourism have experienced another transformation.
+The absolute volume of cruise travelers sourced from Asia quadrupled to over 3 million passengers, corresponding to about 15% of the global passenger volume.
 China accounts for two-thirds of the regional passengers, with other leading source markets including Taiwan, Japan, and Singapore.
-India and Hong Kong are the other two markets with over 100,000 passengers per year.
-Demand for cruises outside conventional source markets grew remarkably, yet the aggregate of cruise passengers in these regions remained small.
+India and Hong Kong are the other two markets, with over 100,000 passengers annually.
+Demand for cruises outside conventional source markets has grown remarkably, yet the aggregate of cruise passengers in these regions remained small.

 7. Market Concentration and Multi-brand Strategies

-The cruise industry has a very high level of ownership concentration since the four largest cruise shipping companies account for 83% of the market (Carnival Lines, Royal Caribbean, MSC Cruises, and Norwegian Cruise Line).
-High levels of horizontal integration are also observed since most cruise companies have acquired parent companies but kept their individual names for product differentiation.
-Carnival Corporation, with its ten different brands, controls 39% of the global cruise market.
-In comparison, Royal Caribbean Cruises accounts for 24% of the global market serviced under six different brands, such as Celebrity Cruises, which caters to higher-end customers.
+The cruise industry has a very high level of ownership concentration as the four largest cruise shipping companies account for 83% of the market (Carnival Lines, Royal Caribbean, MSC Cruises, and Norwegian Cruise Line).
+High levels of horizontal integration are also observable since most cruise companies have acquired parent companies but kept their individual names for product differentiation.
+Carnival Corporation controls 39% of the global cruise market with its ten different brands.
+In comparison, Royal Caribbean accounts for 24% of the global market serviced under six different brands, such as Celebrity Cruises, which caters to higher-end customers.
 Azamara Club Cruises has smaller ships servicing more exotic destinations with shore stay options.
-The MSC-owned vessels represent an 8% market share, while Norwegian Cruise Line (NCL) Holdings is the owner of three different brands representing 9.4% of the market.
+The MSC-owned vessels represent an 8% market share, while Norwegian Cruise Line (NCL) Holdings owns three different brands representing 9.4% of the market.
 Approximately 35 additional cruise lines are currently in operation.
 The entry of Virgin Cruises, which promised to offer an entirely new product, may further increase differentiation.
-A continuous consolidation is being observed, with the acquisition of Silversea by Royal Caribbean being the latest chapter of this trend.
+A continuous consolidation is observable, with the acquisition of Silversea by Royal Caribbean being the latest chapter of this trend.

-The largest cruise lines, which are also publicly traded (Carnival, Royal Caribbean, and NCL), have achieved solid earnings for many years.
+The largest cruise lines, which are also publicly traded (Carnival, Royal Caribbean, and NCL), have achieved solid earnings for many years until the COVID-19 pandemic.
 Carnival and Royal Caribbean have posted net earnings every single year since the companies went public in 1987 and 1993, respectively.
 NCL went public in 2008 and has posted net earnings since 2009.
 MSC, which is privately held, has released financial reports to its bondholders showing earnings in the range of publicly traded companies.
-Also publicly traded is the Asian-controlled Genting, which has also largely been profitable.
-The cruise line has three brands, Star Cruises, Dream Cruises that mainly operate in Asia-Pacific, and Crystal Cruises that operate in the luxury market.
+Also publicly traded is the Asian-controlled Genting, which has been largely profitable.
+The cruise line has three brands, Star Cruises, Dream Cruises, which mainly operates in Asia-Pacific, and Crystal Cruises, which operates in the luxury market.
 It has recently emerged as the fifth player with a significant share of the world cruise fleet (3,6% in 2020).

-In the 2010s, the top-20 cruise brands, measured in terms of the total berth capacity, have continued to upgrade their fleets.
+In the 2010s, the top 20 cruise brands, measured in terms of total berth capacity, have continued to upgrade their fleets.
 The number of berths relates to the number of people who can sleep on board.
-Comparing the evolution of berth capacity since 2014 underlines that the largest cruise brands continue to expand faster than the smaller lines.
-Thus, the market concentration in the supply of cruises will endure and may increase during the forthcoming years.
+A comparison of the evolving berth capacities since 2014 underlines the fact that the largest cruise brands continue to expand faster than the smaller lines.
+Thus, the market concentration in the supply of cruises will endure and may increase in the future.

 Simultaneously, and despite the high levels of market concentration, new entrants are expected.
 The expected startups, including Virgin Voyages, Ritz Carlton, Scenic, Swan Hellenic, and Tradewind Voyages, target the premium, luxury, and expedition markets rather than the contemporary segment, with some of them (i.e. Virgin) advocating new cruise practices and packages.
 The search for new practices is also present in incumbents such as Royal Caribbean and Norwegian, who continue to add novel onboard amenities to expand the appeal of their cruises.